edrys-labs/documentation/README.md

 #### `Edrys.module`

-Users of the module can pass in some run-time configuration to your module to customize its behavior.
+__Users of the module can pass in some run-time configuration to your module to customize its behavior.__

+    --{{3}}--
+This object contains the runtime configuration for a module, including general settings and role-specific options (for students, teachers, or stations), allowing the module to adjust its behavior dynamically based on the context in which it is used.

 ```js
 // Always available